-When it comes to self-catering, which many will be choosing as their post-pandemic option, shopping and cooking in France never seems to be the chore it is at home.
-A trip to the local market brimming ,as they do, with seasonal produce and local specialities can make any good cook’s imagination run wild with possibilities, but even those who can’t be bothered to spend time in the kitchen can feast on creamy cheeses, salty charcuterie and glossy fruit along with the daily baguette.
+When it comes to self-catering, shopping and cooking in France never seems to be the chore it is at home.
+A trip to the local market brimming, as they do, with seasonal produce and local specialities can make any good cook’s imagination run wild with possibilities, but even those who can’t be bothered to spend time in the kitchen can feast on creamy cheeses, salty charcuterie and glossy fruit along with the daily baguette.
 Market days tend to be once or twice a week, so outside these times French high streets abound with enticing stores: visit the patisseries for quiches, tarts and a rainbow of exquisite pastries like tarte aux fraises or chocolate eclairs.
 At the traiteur, you’ll find tasty home-made dishes to just heat up at your holiday home.
 Easy.

 Picnics are also great when you just want to see where the day takes you and want to explore the countryside or coast by car.
-This is where Sat-Nav is useless: when you have no destination in mind it’s better to reach for the Michelin maps because these are particularly good at incorporating recommendations into the signing.
-Villages or towns or indeed great viewpoints that are worth the detour are marked with one, two or three stars depending on the level of interest.
-Meanwhile the most scenic roads are shown on their maps with a green line along the route – this can be really helpful when you’re not sure whether to take a motorway for which there is often a toll, or the departmental (‘D’) routes.
+This is where Sat-Nav is useless: when you have no destination in mind it’s better to reach for the Michelin maps because these are particularly good at incorporating recommendations.
+Villages, towns or indeed great viewpoints that are worth the detour are marked with one, two or three stars depending on the level of interest.
+Meanwhile, the most scenic roads are shown on their maps with a green line along the route – this can be really helpful when you’re not sure whether to take a motorway for which there is often a toll, or the departmental (‘D’) routes.
 Be careful though, I’ve been known to navigate us from A to B, via C, D, E and F (taking several hours when one will have done) so curious am I to discover more of France’s amazing scenery.

 Explore our collection of quintessentially French places where you can live like a local and immerse yourself in the culture.

 Places to stay in France